tuftsdev/WebProgramming/notes/class_outlines.md

 * Examples

 # Tuesday, March 12th: Server-Side and Web Applications
-* What are the limitations of client-side?
-  1. Can't connect to a database server directly --and hence, store lots and lots of data
-  2. Other people cannot access data or information that you have (i.e., you can't make responses)
-  3. Can't to write to files on disk
-  4. You are constrained by web browser (i.e., browser incompatibility issues)
-  5. Storage constraints (e.g., cookies, local storage)
-  6. Security issues (e.g., same origin policy)
-  7. View source
-* The picture: client-server
 * How do you design the server-side environment, assuming that hardware (computer(s) for server(s)) is provided to you?
   1. Handle incoming request
   2. Be publicly known and available